Taylor Swift Image Plastered On UPS Trucks — Smirk In ‘Creepy’ Ad Conjures Questions

 — UPS (@UPS) August 25, 2017

 It wouldn’t be the first time a little story is told in segments via a grouping of commercials released one at a time if that is what UPS intends to do.
-Some of the social media sites users suggested this may be the case.
+Some of the social media sites’ users suggested this may be the case.

 Will UPS give the folks at home the opportunity to track that package via their commercials as to who Taylor is sending that white box and her penned note to?
 The Taylor Swift-UPS commercial has conjured up quite the mystery and it is drawing a lot of attention today, but that is what a good ad campaign is meant to do.